 A member's pension benefits, subject to conditions, can be commuted to a one-off authorised lump sum.
-Where the payment is less than £30,000 and the relevant conditions are met, the payment is called a trivial commutation lump sum (TCLS).
+Where the relevant conditions are met, the payment is called a trivial commutation lump sum (TCLS).

 A TCLS does not count towards a member's LSA and LSDBA.
 However, the member must have all or part of their LSA available to be paid a TCLS.